Can You Change Pedal Commander Modes While Driving?

 Why Shouldn’t You Change Modes?
 What Can Happen?

 After installing this tiny piece of technology and plugging it in on your throttle cable, you should’ve already guessed that this device affects something electrical in your system.
 You’re right.
 Pedal Commander optimizes the signal traveling through your gas pedal to your ECU.

-What about “can you change modes on Pedal Commander while driving”?
-So why shouldn’t you meddle with this signal while changing Pedal Commander modes?
-Aren’t signals made to be tampered with while changing Pedal Commander modes?
-Is Pedal Commander limp mode a real thing?
+What about “Can you change modes on Pedal Commander while driving?
+So why shouldn’t you meddle with this signal while changing the Pedal Commander modes?
+Aren’t signals made to be tampered with while changing the Pedal Commander modes?”

 First of all, a sudden change of responsivity will undoubtedly result in a higher or lower sensitivity.
 This reason alone is enough because, think about it: you’re already driving your vehicle in a specific comfort zone, and the Pedal Commander introduces new heights.

 Changing these heights on the fly might be dangerous as they are what they are: changes.
 We recommend that you get used to a particular setting and optimize it as you wish to create a new comfort zone.

 What if comfort zones aren’t your thing, and you want those new heights while changing the Pedal Commander modes?
 That’s where the second reason comes into play.
 Changing the signal while on the road and smashing your gas pedal may confuse your ECU since it may perceive this electrical current change as an error.

 So, you should spare a second to remove your foot from the gas pedal while changing the Pedal Commander modes to prevent any CEL or EPC lights from coming on and putting your vehicle into its failsafe mode.
 Remember, each mode on the Pedal Commander has a different signal strength, so we say to do this as a preventative measure.